import numpy as np

 )->Float[Array, 'n_vertices ...']:

-Computes the uniform Laplacian of a vector field.
-Non-normalized, positive definite.
+Apply the uniform Laplacian to a vertex field.
+Non-normalized, positive semi-definite.

 # test that the matrix and function versions are equivalent